elastic/apm-agent-ruby/CONTRIBUTING.md

 It may be that somebody is already working on it, or that there are particular issues that you should know about before implementing the change.

-### Submitting your changes

-Generally, we require that you test any code you are adding or modifying.
-Once your changes are ready to submit for review:

-1. Submit a pull request

-    Push your local changes to your forked copy of the repository and [submit a pull request](https://help.github.com/articles/using-pull-requests).
-    In the pull request,
-    choose a title which sums up the changes that you have made, and in the body provide more details about what your changes do.
-    Also mention the number of the issue where discussion has taken place, eg "Closes #123".

-1. Be patient

-    We might not be able to review your code as fast as we would like to, but we'll do our best to dedicate it the attention it deserves.
-    Your effort is much appreciated!

 ### Workflow

 All feature development and most bug fixes hit the master branch first.